lino-framework/book/docs/specs/vat.rst

     .. attribute:: vat_area

-        In which *VAT area* this regime is available.
-See :class:`VatAreas`.
+        In which :term:`VAT area` this regime is available.

     .. attribute:: item_vat

         Whether unit prices are VAT included or not.
+        No longer used.
+See :attr:`Plugin.item_vat` instead.

     .. attribute:: needs_vat_id